mathisonian/idyll-fixed-scroll/README.md

 ### Get the updated component

 This relies on a modified version of the featured component.
 Copy the `Feature` component from this repo (located in `components/default/feature.js`) into your project.
-You can overwrite your current default feature component, or give this one a new name name.
+You can overwrite your current default feature component, or give this one a new name.

 You'll also need to install the scrollama library: